ShivangSaxena05/CodSoft/readme.md

 # Web Development Internship Tasks

 Welcome to my repository for the Web Development internship tasks!
-In this repository, you'll find the solutions for the three tasks assigned during the internship.
+In this repository, you'll find the solutions for the three tasks assigned during the internship at <b>CodSoft</b>.
 Each task is detailed below along with instructions on how to view the solution.

 ## Task 1: Landing Page (HTML/CSS/JavaScript)